passaH2O/dorado/docs/source/userguide/index.rst

 Optional Parameters
 ^^^^^^^^^^^^^^^^^^^

-For a list of the optional parameters, please see the :ref:`apiref`, these parameters include values related to the random walk weighting scheme, travel time calculations, and even the distance and direction assumptions related to the grid.
+For a list of the optional parameters, please see :ref:`particletrack`, these parameters include values related to the random walk weighting scheme, travel time calculations, and even the distance and direction assumptions related to the grid.

 The High-Level API
 ------------------